eth-educators/eth-docker/README.md

 ```
 sudo docker-compose up -d eth2
 ```
-> **Nimbus and Teku**: Beacon and validator run in the same process, there is only one container for both
+> **Nimbus and Teku**: Beacon and validator client run in the same process, there is only one container for both

-If, however, you chose not to store the wallet password with the validator, you will need to bring the beacon and, if in use, eth1, up individually instead, then "run" the validator so it can prompt you for input:
+If, however, you chose not to store the wallet password with the validator client, you will need to bring the beacon and, if in use, eth1, up individually instead, then "run" the validator client so it can prompt you for input:

 ```
 sudo docker-compose up -d eth1 beacon